tinymovr/Tinymovr/docs/protocol/reference.rst

 Type: float
 Units: tick / second

-The trajectory planner max acceleration.
+The max allowed acceleration of the generated trajectory.